 While Facebook only allows you to set a single conversion event per ad set, Google (API LINK) has Conversion Actions Sets (CAS).
 CAS is a collection of conversion events; that can be every event from the entire full or just selected events.
 If you use CAS, then it will optimize for the entire funnel.
 Which events should you add to a CAS?
 You are going to have to experiment.
 For each signal, you send think about its:

 Paid marketing (search engine and paid social) is a complex process because there are so many variables.
 Plus nearly an infinite number of ways to control them.
 As performance marketers, it’s time to give up on most of your manual optimizations — there is still plenty of manual work to do, it’s just on a different level.

-At Birdeye, we say we help businesses be found and be chosen.
+At Birdeye, we say we help businesses be found and chosen.
 ML optimization does the same thing for your ads.
-It helps ensure that qualified leads click on your ads and your product or service is chosen!
+It helps ensure that qualified leads click on your ads and that your product or service is chosen.

 |Leads Per Day||The number of new leads per day|

 |Spend||The total dollar value spent for the period|